hassaan4584/Swiftjective-C/_posts/2019-02-25-A-Best-in-Class-App.md

     + You supply a detail view to expand on the context of the notification.
 If a user can accomplish the task within the notification without having to open the app, that's a good thing.
     + You also let users edit their notification preferences within your own app.
 - `UITextInputAssistantItem` items are used to support common tasks on iPad that are at home within the shortcuts bar.
-- When performing CRUD operations on a table or collection view, you opt to aniamte these changes using a diffable datasource instead of `reloadData`.
+- When performing CRUD operations on a table or collection view, you opt to animate these changes using a diffable datasource instead of `reloadData`.
 - Testing for leaks and freed memory is part of your workflow, as consuming an unnecessary amount of memory and power hampers everyone.
 - If you have long running tasks, you keep the UI free and up to date by using [background tasks][17].
 - When using system materials, you accompany the content contained within them with a matching vibrancy effect (i.e. you don't mix and match different semantic effects)
-- You tend to use the system's semtantic colors instead of hard coding your own.
+- You tend to use the system's semantic colors instead of hard coding your own.
 If you do have custom colors, they adapt to both light and dark mode, increased contrast and transparency reduction scenarios.
-    + You also use semantic colors in a consisntent way, and don't redefine their meaning (i.e. use Link for a label color).
+    + You also use semantic colors in a consistent way, and don't redefine their meaning (i.e. use Link for a label color).
 - You defer from providing custom gestures towards the edge of the screen.
 If it's appropriate (such as for viewing media), you override [`preferredScreenEdgesDeferringSystemGestures`][24] as needed.
 - If you have user interface elements constrained by the keyboard's frame, you handle situations where it may be undocked, floating or split.
 - If you support `PencilKit`, include your own undo and redo buttons in a [compact environment][21].